Repairing Common Toilet Problems

 A toilet seat fits either a round or an elongated bowl.
 Manufacturers also offer upgraded models with features such as a slow-close or no-slam lid, padded seats and decorative designs.
 All seats share the same replacement instructions.

 1) Remove the old seat: Open the hinge bolt covers.
-Remove the nut, located under the bowl, holding each bolt in place.
+Remove the nut, located under the bowl, holding one of the bolts in place.
+Repeat this on the other hinge bolt.
 Remove the old seat.

-2) Prepare the bowl: Clean any buildup that formed on the bowl under the old hinge with a rag.
+2) Prepare the bowl: Clean any buildup that formed on the bowl underneath the old hinge.
 Fill the hinge-bolt holes in the bowl with silicone or bathroom-caulking.

 3) Position the seat: Set the seat on the bowl and align the holes in the hinges with the bowls'.